 Obama supports the death penalty, despite its disproportionate impact on black people and the poor.
 In 2006, he voted with Republicans to build 700 miles of double fencing along the Mexican border, although today he states his willingness to find a different solution.

-The larger problem is a permanent mindset of political accommodation, if not outright capitulation to the right, so that the country can “move forward.”’
+The larger problem, whether with Clinton or Obama, is a permanent mindset of political accommodation, if not outright capitulation to the right, so that the country can “move forward.”’
 It does not matter whether this is called “triangulation” or “redefining the centre.”
 These are all buzzwords justifying cross-ideological political unity, in which the left is supposedly strengthened by that candidate who can forge the stronger progressive coalition required to tip the scales incrementally in its direction.

 That, at least, is one strategy for the left.
 This is the strategy that is touted as realistic, starting where the masses of people actually are, not where socialists would wish them to be.